ProgrammerHuang/ftpserver/README.md

 This IP will be used for passive connections, so ensure it is your remote IP.

 #### `port` | **Integer**
-Port clients use to connec tto eh server.
+Port clients use to connect to the server.

 #### `pasvStart` / `pasvEnd` | **Integer**
 Sets the range for ports to use with a passive connection.